Scheduled flight Germany – Buenos Aires

 Following programmes we offer in German:

 A change in itinerary may become necessary on this expedition to Antarctica.
-The captain will decide on the best possible alternatives depending on weather and ice conditions.
+The captain will decide on the best possible alternative depending on weather and ice conditions.